go2sea/A3C/README.md

 ### Tensorflow implementation of A3C, both discrete & continuous action space.

 ### The a3c.py provides 2 mode of a3c: discrete & continuous.
+    Discrete:
-    Discrete: The space of actions is limited.
+        The space of actions is limited.
 I use CartPole-v0 for test.
+    Continuous:
-    Continuous: The space of actions is unlimited, and the shape of action is usually al list.
+        The space of actions is unlimited, and the shape of action is usually a list.
 I use Pendulum-v0 for test.
 #### You can change the mode in Config.py
     mode = 'continuous'
     # mode = 'discrete'